 - Grease a 20cm loose-bottomed, non-stick cake tin

-- Mix the butter, the chocolate, and the cocoa together in a large saucepan and heat gently until the butter has just melted
+- Mix the butter, the chocolate, the Guinness, and the cocoa together in a large saucepan and heat gently until the butter has just melted

 - Take it off the heat and mix in the caster sugar.
 Sift in the flour and stir.

 - Then add the eggs, the cream and the vanilla paste.

 - Pour into the cake tin and bake for 40 mins.
 Take out and leave until it’s cool enough to turn out onto a wire rack.